You want smart political talk without the meltdowns?

 They took the person that he despised.

-This guy said not only did he tell his wife he wasn't gonna get paid for being the special prosecutor, leaving his big long job where he was getting money, he actually said I would pay to prosecute Donald Trump.
+This guy said, not only did he tell his wife he wasn't going to get paid for being a special prosecutor, leaving his big job where he was getting money, he actually said, I would pay to prosecute Donald Trump.

-Uh Joe Takapina, uh President Donald Trump's attorney on this New York issue.
+Joe Takapina, President Donald Trump's attorney on this New York issue.

-Uh thank you so much as always for being with us.
+Thank you so much, as always, for being with us.

 Appreciate it.